openstack/security-doc/security-guide/source/block-storage/checklist.rst

 .. _check_block_06:

-Check-Block-06: Does cinder communicates with glance over TLS?
+Check-Block-06: Does cinder communicate with glance over TLS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to previous check (:ref:`check_block_05`), it is recommended